 Plant peas from March to late June.
 Read about what else to plant in June here.
 If the weather is a little cold, then start your peas in containers inside or in a mini greenhouse and move them outside when it warms up.

 How to Grow Peas in Containers FAQS

 Here are the most asked questions about growing peas.
-Got a question about how to grow peas in a pot?
+Got a question about how to grow pea plants in pots?
 Use the comments or email us and we’ll add your question and the answer to our sowing peas in pots frequently asked questions!

 Can you grow peas in pots?